-Below, you will find questions that are relevant to the Office of Sponsored Programs & Research.
+Below, you will find questions that are relevant to Sponsored Programs & Research Services.
 If your question is not answered or you would like more information on a topic, please contact one of our staff members.

 1. What are your office hours and where are you located?

 Office hours are 8:00 a.m. to 5:00 p.m, Monday through Friday.

 SPRS is located in the Parker Hannifin Hall, 2nd Floor, 2258 Euclid Avenue.

 2. What is the contact information for your office?

 Cleveland State University

 2121 Euclid Avenue, Parker Hannifin Hall, 2nd Floor